Information you'll need to hand

 Benefits and financial help

 You may be able to claim certain benefits and one-off payments if you lived with or were dependent on the deceased.
-Time limits apply, so contact your nearest Social Security or Jobs & Benefits office as soon as possible to find out.
+Time limits apply, so contact your nearest Jobs and Benefits office as soon as possible to find out.

 If you pay rates you may also be eligible for rate relief and exclusions like Lone Pensioner Allowance or Housing Benefit/Rate Relief.